 For the purposes of this procedure, the following definitions apply:

-3.1 “Air Resources Board or ARB" means the California Air Resources Board.

-3.2 "API Gravity" means a scale used to reflect the specific gravity (SG) of a fluid such as crude oil, condensate, produced water, or natural gas.
-The API gravity is calculated as [(141.5/SG) - 131.5], where SG is the specific gravity of the fluid at 60°F, and where API refers to the American Petroleum Institute.

-3.3 “Bubble point pressure” means the pressure, at the pressurized sample collection temperature, at which the first bubble of gas comes out of solution.
+3.1 “Bubble point pressure” means the pressure, at the pressurized sample collection temperature, at which the first bubble of gas comes out of solution.

+3.2 “CARB" means the California Air Resources Board.

-3.4 “Condensate” means hydrocarbon and other liquid either produced or separated from crude oil or natural gas during production and which condenses due to changes in pressure or temperature.
+3.3 “Condensate” means hydrocarbon and other liquid either produced or separated from crude oil or natural gas during production and which condenses due to changes in pressure or temperature.